Springjunky/jenkins-casc/README.md

 ```
 to set your jenkins-version

 after that just do a
 ```
 docker-compose up --build
 ```
 and be patient, this will take a while.

-Your Jenkins is avialabe at http://localhost:8080
+Your Jenkins is avialabe at http://localhost:8080 with
+User: admin
+Passwort:secret

 ### Test the configruation-as-code functionality